Complete Guide to Salesforce Documentation

 Final Thoughts

-What teams have been searching for is a simple, easily implemented, and repeatable approach to cleanup, documentation, and analysis.
+AI is transforming the power of Salesforce CRM but also how we can change it.
+AI relies on great documentation.
+Teams have been searching for a simple, easily implemented, and repeatable approach to cleanup, documentation, and analysis.
 It needs to work no matter the size or complexity of the org structure, and it must be broader than Salesforce.

 There are now a number of paid apps that provide this level of capability, and the market space is called a Change Intelligence Platform.